yenly/foamy-nextjs/README.md

 You can convert your VS Code theme to use with this tool:
 [VS Code to Prism Themes](https://prism.dotenv.dev/)

+*Note:* This uses prism-react-renderer for syntax highlight.
+It's set to use styles from css so the theme is set to null in CodeBlock component.
+Refer to [prism-react-renderer FAQ](https://github.com/FormidableLabs/prism-react-renderer#faq) for other methods.

 ### CSS Styling Methods
 NextJS uses CSS Modules by default.
 [Next JS Docs: Built-In CSS Support](https://nextjs.org/docs/basic-features/built-in-css-support) on how to configure for other methods.